GSA/digitalgov.gov/content/posts/2013-07-25-understanding-your-customer.md

 url: /2013/07/25/understanding-your-customer/
 date: 2013-07-25 10:14:06 -0400
 title: Understanding Your Customer
-summary: 'Do you know who your customers are? &nbsp;And what they expect from your organization?
+summary: 'Do you know who your customers are?
+And what they expect from your organization?
 One of the most critical components of a successful customer experience program is to understand your customer.
 The first step is knowing who your customers are.
-Are they veterans, students, senior citizens or other federal workers? &nbsp;In some cases your customers'
+Are they veterans, students, senior citizens or other federal workers?
+In some cases your customers'
 authors:
   - martha-dorris
 categories: